Alfredo Corchado: Career

 Corchado also stated that his dream of a career in journalism was largely based on the hopes of finding the roots of his homeland.
 According to different accounts, Corchado's parents were supportive of his journalism, but did not want him to report on drug trafficking.
-Corchado has said that he tried to avoid writing about the drug wars “until the issue was something you couldn't ignore anymore.”
+Corchado has said that he tried to avoid writing about the drug wars "until the issue was something you couldn't ignore anymore."

 Corchado worked on the U.S.-Mexico border for Public Radio, later becoming a reporter for the Standard-Examiner in Ogden, Utah; the El Paso Herald-Post; and The Wall Street Journal, based in its Philadelphia and Dallas bureaus.
 Because the Journal would not send him to Mexico, he eventually decided to take a job at the Dallas Morning News.

 He went to work for the Morning News in 1994, based in Mexico.
 He traveled around Cuba extensively on many occasions, reporting on a range of topics, before helping to open the newspaper's Havana bureau, which was one of the first U.S. news bureaus to be established in that country.

-He left Mexico for Washington in 2000, convinced “that the election of an opposition government, the end of 71 years of one party rule, signaled the automatic birth of democratic institutions” in Mexico.
+He left Mexico for Washington in 2000, convinced "that the election of an opposition government, the end of 71 years of one party rule, signaled the automatic birth of democratic institutions" in Mexico.
 However, he later remarked that organized crime took power and began buying off agencies ranging from police to the media, becoming the de facto rulers of the country.

 Accordingly, after working from 2000 to 2003 out of the Morning News’s Washington, D.C., bureau, he returned to Mexico to serve as the newspaper's Mexico City bureau chief.
 He was the Morning News's lead reporter during Mexico's 2000 presidential election, was the first to interview the newly elected President Vicente Fox, and was one of a small group of experts who briefed then Secretary of State Hillary Clinton before her first trip to Mexico.
 But the abiding preoccupation of his journalism has been with the U.S.-Mexico border and the drug wars.
-Corchado's coverage of the drug cartels established a foundation for coverage by other news organizations.